ruchisahota/gaia/v1/doc/documentation.md

 #### `mode (enum)`

-Node defines the type of the hook
+Node defines the type of the hook.

 | Characteristics | Value       |
 | -               | -:          |